To be eligible for a child support assessment you must meet residence rules. You also must be the legal parent or non-parent carer of the child.

 We don’t consider your income.

-You can contact us or you can fill in an Application for child support assessment - Non-parent carer.
+You can call us on the Child Support enquiry line or you can fill in an Application for child support assessment - Non-parent carer.

 You may also need to fill in a Child Support statutory declaration – Non-parent carer form to support your application.